dbmrq/resume/cv.md

 I own the end-to-end product lifecycle for Leio, a top-rated reading management app with a decade of continuous evolution and thousands of five-star ratings.

 ### Achievements
-- **Product Strategy & Execution:** I built and scaled a successful consumer product from zero to top-100 in Brazil, growing to ~1,500 monthly active users with thousands of five-star ratings and low six-figure lifetime revenue over 10 years, while managing ideation, UX, roadmap, and marketing.
+- **Product Strategy & Execution:** I built and scaled a successful consumer product from zero to top-100 in Brazil, growing to ~1,500 monthly active users with thousands of five-star ratings and six-figure lifetime revenue over 10 years, while managing ideation, UX, roadmap, and marketing.
 - **Technical Evolution:** I evolved the codebase from Objective-C/Swift 1 to Swift 6, transitioning to SwiftUI, strict concurrency, and a modular SPM architecture.
 - **Business Operations:** I managed all aspects of the business including App Store optimization, legal compliance, and customer support.